-Although the following Group's assets have been pledged as collateral, the Group has no liabilities related to these pledged assets at 31 December 2014.
+Although the following Group's assets have been pledged as collateral, the Group has no liabilities related to these pledged assets at 31 December 2015.

-The Group's immovable property at Rüütli 21/23 in Tartu is encumbered with a second-ranking mortgage of o.671 million euros to secure liabilities to Danske Bank AS Estonian branch (formerly AS Sampo Pank).

-- The Group's immovable property at Rüütli 21/23 in Tartu is encumbered with a firstranking mortgage of 0.282 million euros to secure liabilities to AS SEB Liising. - An apartment ownership at Tartu mnt 18 in Tallinn is encumbered with a mortgage of o.601 million euros to secure liabilities to Swedbank AS. - Apartment ownerships at Tartu mnt 18 in Tallinn are encumbered with a mortgage of o.895 million euros to secure liabilities to Swedbank AS.
+- The Group's immovable property at Rüütli 21/23 in Tartu is encumbered with a second-ranking mortgage of 671 thousand euros to secure liabilities to Danske Bank AS Estonian branch (formerly AS Sampo Pank). - The Group's immovable property at Rüütli 21/23 in Tartu is encumbered with a first-ranking mortgage of 282 thousand euros to secure liabilities to AS SEB Liising. - An apartment ownership at Tartu mnt 18 in Tallinn is encumbered with a mortgage of 601 thousand euros to secure liabilities to Swedbank AS. - Apartment ownerships at Tartu mnt 18 in Tallinn are encumbered with a mortgage of 895 thousand euros to secure liabilities to Swedbank AS.